No More Headaches for Adopted Daughter

 Submitted by N.K., Mother and Occupational Therapist

-Young girl doing exercises on belly.
+Young girl belly crawling with stuffed animal on back.
 Text: No more headaches for adopted daughter

 BeforeAfter